NotDeveloper111/TELLODRONEFILES/README.md

 # TELLODRONEFILES
-Files with python to work with Tello
+Files to get fun with Tello

 Write: